groupdocs/docs.groupdocs.com/content/signature-net/developer-guide/advanced-usage/searching/search-for-embedded-and-encrypted-objects-in-metadata-signatures/_index.md

 productName: GroupDocs.Signature for .NET
 hideChildren: False
 ---

-# Search for embedded and encrypted objects in Metadata signatures

 [**GroupDocs.Signature**](https://products.groupdocs.com/signature/net) provides additional features when searching for Metadata Signatures ([MetadataSignature](https://apireference.groupdocs.com/net/signature/groupdocs.signature.domain/metadatasignature)) that were previously encrypted or contains custom data objects.

 *   Ability to search for embedded custom objects into metadata and decrypt them to original source values.